 The per capita income in Audubon in 2010 was $35,972, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $143,888 for a family of four.

 The people who call Audubon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Audubon residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Audubon include German, Italian, English, and Polish.

 The most common language spoken in Audubon is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.